LukeKeevers/starter-academic/content/post/getting-started/index.md

 ---
-title: Welcome to Wowchemy, the website builder for Hugo
+title: Welcome to My Website!
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: Welcome 👋 I know that first impressions are important, so I've written a small post to introduce myself and how I built my website.

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: Welcome 👋 I know that first impressions are important, so I've written a small post to introduce myself and how I built my website.

 # Link this post with a project
 projects: []

 # Date published
-date: "2020-12-13T00:00:00Z"
+date: "2021-07-18T00:00:00Z"

 # Date updated
-lastmod: "2020-12-13T00:00:00Z"
+lastmod: "2021-07-18T00:00:00Z"

 # Is this an unpublished draft?
 draft: false